comsysto/cloudfoundry-action/README.md

 # Cloudfoundry Action

-Authenticate to a cloudfoundry api and use the cli with the github workflow dsl.
+A github docker action to authenticate to a cloudfoundry api and use the cli with the github workflow dsl.

 Supporting [cloudfoundry cli v6.47.2](https://github.com/cloudfoundry/cli/releases/tag/v6.47.2) commands.